-The Turgeons prizes and awards include first prize in the Sixth International Schubert Competition for Piano Duos (Czech Republic, 1995) and first prize in the prestigious Murray Dranoff International Two Piano Competition (Miami, 1997).
-They received additional special prizes at the Dranoff, including the award for best performance of works for one piano, fourhands, and a special award for best performance of the commissioned work Chiaroscuro, by John Corigliano.
-The latter prize included an opportunity to complete a world premiere recording of Chiaroscuro, which American Record Guide described as having hypnotic intensity.
-Upcoming recording projects include the two piano works by Johannes Brahms, scheduled for release in early 2006.
+The Turgeon’s prizes and awards include first prize in the Sixth International Schubert Competition for Piano Duos (Czech Republic, 1995) and first prize in the prestigious Murray Dranoff International Two Piano Competition (Miami, 1997).
+They received additional special prizes at the Dranoff, including the award for best performance of works for one piano, fourhands, and a special award for best performance of the commissioned work "Chiaroscuro", by John Corigliano.
+The latter prize included an opportunity to complete a world premiere recording of Chiaroscuro, which American Record Guide described as having "hypnotic intensity".

 As soloists, the Turgeons took prizes in competitions such as the Canadian Music Competition, the CIBC National Competitive Festival (Canada), the Cleveland International and Sydney International Piano Competitions.